Public awareness and education

 Young people, in particular, benefit from open discussion about healthy sexual relationships in the digital age.
 We offer a range of training, workshops and presentations for schools, colleges, community organisations and businesses on a range of issues relating to sexual conduct:

-Understanding the ‘rules of engagement’ and that only you have the right to decide what sexual activity you participate is key to lifelong healthy relationships, and a fundamentally important lesson for young people.
+Understanding the ‘rules of engagement’ and that only you have the right to decide what sexual activity you participate in is key to lifelong healthy relationships, and a fundamentally important lesson for young people.
 Our workshops encourage open discussion, challenge ‘playground myths’ and taboos.
 This wonderful, ‘Tea and Consent’ video helps to explain sexual consent.

 Bystander intervention workshops discuss ideas and strategies to give people the confidence, and means, to help others they notice are in difficulty.